Running this web page is not a free endeavour and as I add more content, hosting and web support costs are growing.

 [5] Howard Weddell, Trentham Camp and Upper Hutt’s Untold Military History (Howard Weddell, 2018), Bibliographies, Non-fiction, 187-88.

-Having a traditional reliant on the United Kingdom for military equipment, the rapid expansion of New Zealand’s military and the threat of invasion by Japan during World War Two necessitated New Zealand to seek and receive substantial war material from the United States.
-As the New Zealand Army reorganised in the post-war era, it soon became apparent that New Zealand’s military warehouses and ammunition depots were overflowing with surplus war material.
-In a move to enhance New Zealand’s national security by abetting our allies in their efforts to contain Communism in South-East Asia, New Zealand transferred free of charge to the French authorities in Indochina much of the surplus arms and ammunition held in RNZAOC Depots across New Zealand.
+During World War Two, New Zealand traditionally relied on the United Kingdom for its military equipment.
+However, the rapid expansion of New Zealand’s military and the looming threat of invasion by Japan necessitated a shift in strategy.
+New Zealand needed substantial war material, and the United States became a crucial source of support.
+As the post-war era unfolded, the New Zealand Army underwent reorganisation.
+It soon became evident that the country’s military warehouses and ammunition depots were overflowing with surplus war material.
+In a strategic move aimed at bolstering New Zealand’s national security and supporting its allies in their efforts to contain Communism in Southeast Asia, New Zealand decided to transfer a significant number of surplus arms and ammunition held in RNZAOC Depots across the country to the French authorities in Indochina.
+This transfer was free of charge and represented New Zealand’s commitment to international efforts during the Cold War era.

-The post-war NZ Army was based on the 2nd NZEF of WW2 and consisted of an Infantry Division with integral Artillery, Armoured and Logistics elements.
-Based on the era’s strategic thinking, it was expected to deploy an NZ Division to the Middle East alongside British formations.
-Despite the reliance upon the United States for war material in the previous war and the large stock of American equipment in storage, the NZ Army was to remain armed and equipped with British pattern weapons, uniforms and equipment[1] By 1952, France was struggling to hold onto Indochina, and although receiving 7200 tons of material a month from the United States, it was still falling short of its requirements.[2]
-Realising that large stockpiles of British and American equipment had been declared surplus or abandoned across Asia and Australasia, the French established purchasing missions to acquire this equipment.[3]
+In the post-World War II era, the NZ Army, shaped by the 2nd NZEF of WW2, comprised an Infantry Division with integrated Artillery, Armoured, and Logistics elements.
+The strategic thinking of the time envisioned the deployment of an NZ Division to the Middle East alongside British formations.
+Despite relying on the United States for war material during the previous conflict and having significant stock of American equipment in storage, the NZ Army maintained its armament and equipment aligned with British patterns, including weapons, uniforms, and gear[1].
+By 1952, France was facing challenges in retaining control over Indochina.
+Despite receiving a monthly supply of 7200 tons of material from the United States, it still fell short of meeting its requirements[2].
+Recognizing the existence of substantial stockpiles of surplus British and American equipment across Asia and Australasia, the French initiated purchasing missions to acquire this surplus equipment.[3]

-Early in 1953, the Chief of the NZ General Staff, Major General Gentry, met with the French Commander-in-Chief, General Henri Navarre, at Saigon and discussed the transfer of surplus military equipment.
-Following Gentry’s report on this meeting, the NZ Government offered surplus equipment to the French authorities.
-With the war going badly for the French with the battle of Dien Bien Phu underway, a French Military mission consisting of Lieutenant-Colonel Cathala and Captain Mugg arrived in Auckland on 10 September 1953 for a two-week visit to examine the equipment and consider its suitability for use in Indochina.[6]
+In early 1953, Major General Gentry, the Chief of the NZ General Staff, met with General Henri Navarre, the French Commander-in-Chief, in Saigon to discuss the transfer of surplus military equipment.
+Following Gentry’s report on this meeting, the New Zealand Government offered surplus equipment to the French authorities.
+As the situation in Indochina, notably, the Battle of Dien Bien Phu, was deteriorating for the French, a French Military mission comprising Lieutenant-Colonel Cathala and Captain Mugg arrived in Auckland on September 10, 1953, for a two-week visit to inspect the equipment and assess its suitability for use in Indochina.[6]

 Reinforcements occupying positions in the dugouts during the battle of Dien Bien Phu, March 3 1954

-With equipment identified and agreed upon, it was concentrated that Main Ordnance Depot at Trentham and following final inspections loaded onto a British vessel at Wellington in early March 1954.[7]
-Equipment dispatched to Indochina included[8]
+After final inspections, the Main Ordnance Depot in Trentham consolidated the identified equipment and loaded it onto a British vessel at Wellington in early March 1954.[7]
+The equipment dispatched to Indochina included:[8]

 500 Revolvers,